Chapter 4: Ms. Thorin Alea

 ′Whom should I call?
 Ferrari Man?
 Bugatti Man?
 Porsche Man?
 Bentley Man?
 Tesla?′ Thorin gaped at Lucas’ reply, but later she snickered at it.
 But she quickly wiped off the joy in her face.

 Ugh!
 Why must he even mention the men she disposed of?
-Thorin rose up from her chaise, her Jimmy Choo heels echoed as she trudged towards the door and opened it with much force.
+Thorin rose from her chaise, her Jimmy Choo heels echoed as she trudged towards the door and opened it with much force.

 She stepped out, hands both on her hips, and turned left to face Lucas’ desk.
 Ryle paled as he noticed her, he hastily runs off like a fool and left Lucas.
 Lucas immediately stands up and met Thorin’s gaze.
 Thorin pointed her finger at him and mouthed ‘You’ at him.

 She couldn’t contain her excitement, she often glanced at her large rustic wall clock.
-Lucas came in at exactly twelve noon holding the food that she ordered.
+Lucas came in at exactly noon holding the food that she ordered.
 He placed it on the coffee table and stand straightened out in front of her mahogany desk.

 Thorin could smell his masculine musk that awakened her senses, the rise and fall of his Adam’s apple as he swallowed.
 Though he doesn’t look like it, he seemed stress.

 “You look like shit Lucas.”
-Not really the exact words Thorin would say.
+Not the exact words Thorin would say.
 She wanted to slap herself, she wanted to say comforting words to Lucas.
 Mayhap, she wants to add, nonetheless you’re still hot.

 Reluctant as to what to reply, Lucas excuse himself to get his lunch.
 Thorin took off her heels and walked barefoot towards the sofa and settled comfortably.
 Guess this is Lucas’ effects on her, he made her comfortable being her, bare of all the glamour, societal norms, expectations, and judgment.
 He made her feel secure and safe yet vulnerable being herself, not with the thorny persona that she created to somehow protect herself from others.